buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

 This is a new component to maintain and support.
 That being said, this will enable spec and lifecycle simplifications noted in [RFC 93](https://github.com/buildpacks/rfcs/blob/main/text/0093-remove-shell-processes.md) (where this approach was first suggested).
-Also, [RFC 97](https://github.com/buildpacks/rfcs/blob/main/text/0097-official-utility-buildpacks.md) resolves to support and maintain utility buidpacks.
+Also, [RFC 97](https://github.com/buildpacks/rfcs/blob/main/text/0097-official-utility-buildpacks.md) resolves to support and maintain utility buildpacks.

 # Alternatives
 [alternatives]: #alternatives